SerenaTetart/Time_series_analysis/README.md

 <img src="https://user-images.githubusercontent.com/65224852/151908222-69764ca2-3d42-4663-897c-aa8b249f1e02.png">
 </p>

+*We can notice that the number of orders and the sales income are not correlated.*

+In order to use ARIMA we need to make the time serie stationary, meaning the serie won't depend on time anymore, by differencing it.

+An ARIMA model is defined by 3 terms: p, d, q where:

+* p is the order of the Auto Regressive term
+* q is the order of the Moving Average term
+* d is the number of differencing required to make the time serie stationary

+to explore more in details these notions check the .ipynb file.

 ## Project 2 - Bitcoin forecasting with LSTM

 For this project we'll use as dataset Bitcoin's closing market price everyday since 2014.